Parents text content

 Why might a young person behave like this?

-Negative ideas about sex and gender can invite people to act in sexually harmful ways.
-These ideas are communicated in some things in popular culture like magazines, tv shows, and on social media as well as in pornography, and also sometimes in peer groups and families.
-Young people may be more vulnerable to these ideas because of their life stage.
+Young people may be more vulnerable to negative ideas because of their life stage.
 During the teenage years, young people are more concerned with their image and reputation in the eyes of their peers, and will go further to fit in with what they believe their peers think than at other times in their life.

 Many other things can also add to the risk of harmful sexual behaviour, including:

-• Limited skills or opportunities for enthusiastic consensual peer sexual activity
+- Limited skills or opportunities for mutual and consensual peer sexual activity

-• A lack of knowledge about sexual boundaries
+- A lack of knowledge about sexual ethics and boundaries

-Naturally every situation is different, and in most a few things in combination are playing a part.
+Naturally every situation is different, and in most a combination of things is playing a part.

 If we understand the factors playing into a young person’s behaviour, we can more effectively address them, and in doing so, help the young person to stop.